omotarita/cw2/README.md

 **Controllers (and Routes)**

+In an MVC design pattern, the controllers represent the 'brain' of the app; upon receiving a webpage request (represented by the url **routes**), the controller effects the request by using the models to retrieve the data it needs to populate a webpage and the view that renders its visual representation.

+Find below a table describing the routes for this application and their corresponding views and controller functions.

 | Route | View Description ([Refer to Wireframes for Views](#wireframes)) | Controller Function |
 | --- | --- | --- |
 | '/' | Index/Homepage (01) | **index()** |